 Without further ado: Luca Rovesti’s Healthy Data Management series, episode 1:

 It’s a million light-years away from compiling lists of data breaks into Excel files and emailing them around department heads, and it’s understandably in high demand.
-That said, a small number of firms we speak to are still coming to us because the demand is to do analytics and make their data work for their money, but they simply can’t get senior buy-in for programmes to improve the data quality.
+That said, a small number of firms we speak to are still coming to us because the demand is to do data analytics and make their data work for their money.
+However, they simply can’t get senior buy-in for programmes to improve the data quality.
 I feel for them because a firm that can’t build a business case for data quality improvement is losing the opportunity to make optimal use of its data assets and is adopting an approach prone to inefficiency and non-compliance risk.

 …a firm that can’t build a business case for data quality improvement is losing the opportunity to make optimal use of its data assets and is adopting an approach prone to inefficiency and non-compliance risk.